 There is one main page with global parameters plus several sub-pages that address the ports.

-• If Slave Only is enabled, then the processing blade is forced to operate as a PTP slave at all times.
-In this mode, the blade looks for an incoming PTP signal from the media network (e.g. from an external grandmaster).
+• In Slave Only mode, the processing blade looks for an incoming PTP signal from the media network (e.g. from an external grandmaster).

-In each case, you can choose which port(s) are listening for, or transmitting, PTP using the Enable Port PTP options.
+You can choose which port(s) are listening for PTP using the Enable Port PTP options.
 To configure redundancy, you must enable at least two ports.

 The other parameters define the PTP priorities of the blade.
 How they should be configured depends on the network architecture and PTP profile in use.
 More information can be found in the Lawo IP Networking Guide.